 Annual Tax Act 2026

-The German Federal Ministry of Finance has published the draft of the Annual Tax Act 2026.
+The Goverments draft of the Annual Tax Act 2026 has been released the draft of the Annual Tax Act 2026.
 It includes, among other things, a statutory rule on the allocation of the total purchase price for a built-up property, procedural simplifications for withholding tax relief, a fundamental re-regulation of the VAT group and an adjustment of the interest rate for full interest.
 We present these and other key measures.

 Lawful rule for allocation of a total purchase price for built-up properties

-The new regulation in Section 6f of the German Income Tax Act (Einkommensteuergesetz; EStG) draft is intended to legally specify the required allocation of a total purchase price for a built-up property.
+The new regulation in Section 6f EStG draft is intended to legally specify the required allocation of a total purchase price for a built-up property.
 If a contractual allocation of the purchase price is missing or such an allocation cannot be used for taxation because, for example, it does not reflect the real value relationships, it shall henceforth be expressly stipulated that the allocation shall be made according to the ratio of the market values attributable to the land on the one hand and to the building on the other, taking into account the highest court case law and the accepted principles of market value determination of real estate.

 A minimum value rule is also intended to prevent, as a precaution, the possibility that for example a property containing a liquidation object could result in a negative building value component.